Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-To see your new Stably USD wallet, run `chia wallet show`:
+To see your new wallet, run `chia wallet show`:

 ```bash
 (venv) $ chia wallet show